 The process of probate in Utah can have its challenges but if you take a little time to understand the inheritance process you’ll be well on your way!
 Let’s go through the some of the most asked questions and issues of selling a probate house in Salt Lake.

 This is a legal term to describe the process that takes place after a person passes away(the decedent).
 Probate dictates the administration of an Estate, or put another way, the total of the persons assets.
 (Remember)

 There are two important items the probate process will settle

 1. Any and all debts of the estate are taken care of, and

 2. Ownership of all property is transferred to heirs and beneficiaries.

 Let’s start off by giving you information on what can be included in probate and what is not.

 What are probate assets v. non-probate assets?

-Sell Your House To A Cash Home BuyerWe Buy Houses In Salt Lake City, Utah.
-Get your free AS-IS cash offer today.
-No Repairs No Fees.
+Sell Your House To A Cash Home BuyerWe Buy Houses In Utah.
+Sell for cash - Get your AS-IS offer today.
+No Repairs - No Fees.